 These fees apply only to cases in which the Directors of the Laboratories are absolved from all legal responsibility.
-If personal attendance at Court be necessary, the Association's expert must be guaranteed a special fee in addition to the charge for the examination of the with the necessary implements
+If personal attendance at Court be necessary, the Association's expert must be guaranteed a special fee in addition to the charge for the examination of the specimen.

 SECTION XIX.-POST-MORTEM EXAMINATIONS.
-Cost for Non-Members.
-The services of the post-mortem room attendant £ s. d.
-Cost for Non-Members. £ s. d.
+Cost for Non-members.
+The services of the post-mortem room attendant £ s. d. with the necessary implements 0 10 6 1 1 0